American Indian Crafts --> American Indian Clothes

 Cowichan Sweaters: Background and photographs of these Native Canadian knitted sweaters.

-Native American Clothing: Orrin contributed to this larger directory of American Indian clothes, many of which are authentic.
+Native American Clothing: Orrin contributed to this larger directory of authentic American Indian clothes.

-Native American Information: View our fact sheets for individual Indian tribes, with information about traditional clothing styles in each.
+Native American Information: Fact sheets for kids about individual Indian tribes, with information about traditional clothing styles in each.

 Back to Indian Tribes of the United States